 Using a condom during sex can help to prevent HPV infection.
 However, as condoms do not cover the entire genital area and are often put on after sexual contact has begun, a condom is no guarantee against the spread of HPV.

 Different types of HPV and what they do

 There are over 100 different types of HPV, with around 40 types that affect the genital area.

 Infection with some high-risk types of HPV can cause abnormal tissue growth as well as other cell changes that can lead to cervical cancer.

 Infection with other types of HPV may cause:

 For more information see Why is the HPV vaccine needed?

 How the HPV vaccine helps

-A vaccine called Gardasil vaccine is used in the national NHS cervical cancer vaccination programme.
-Gardasil protects against the two types of HPV responsible for more than 70% of cervical cancers in the UK.
+A vaccine called Gardasil is used in the national NHS cervical cancer vaccination programme.
+Gardasil protects against the two types of HPV, between them responsible for more than 70% of cervical cancers in the UK.